wind-python/windpowerlib/doc/getting_started.rst

 Installation
 ============

-If you have a working Python3 environment, use pypi to install the latest windpowerlib version.
+If you have a working Python 3 environment, use pypi to install the latest windpowerlib version.
 We highly recommend to use virtual environments.

 ::

     pip install windpowerlib

-So far, the windpowerlib is tested on python > 3.5 but seems to work down to 2.7.
+The windpowerlib is designed for Python 3 and tested on Python >= 3.5.
-Please see the `installation page <http://oemof.readthedocs.io/en/stable/installation_and_setup.html>`_ of the oemof documentation for complete instructions on how to install python on your operating system.
+Please see the `installation page <http://oemof.readthedocs.io/en/stable/installation_and_setup.html>`_ of the oemof documentation for complete instructions on how to install python and a virtual environment on your operating system.

 Optional Packages
 ~~~~~~~~~~~~~~~~~